Michil783/heli_telem_display/README.md

 It is a full screen telemetry window, and is changed in some points from Nick Pedersen's original

-	- It shows the flight hight if a hight sensor is configured (shown in the space of the vibrations instead)
+	- It shows the flight hight if a hight sensor is configured

 	- it does not show values for sensor not configured